tarlepp/angular-firebase-material-demo/README.md

 ## Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-## Deploying to Github Pages
-Run `ng github-pages:deploy` to deploy to Github Pages.

 ## Author
 Tarmo Leppänen